-China's surveyed urban unemployment rate was at 5.0 percent in June, the same as in May and remaining at its lowest in two years.
-The jobless rate of the population aged 16-24 rose to 15.4 percent from 13.8 percent in May.
-Meantime, the surveyed unemployment rate in 31 large cities and towns was unchanged at 5.2 percent.
-The average weekly working hours of employees in enterprises across the country was 47.6 hours, an increase of 0.3 hours from May.
-At the end of Q2, the total number of rural migrant laborers was 182.33 million.
-In the first half of the year, 6.98 million new jobs were created in cities and towns across the country.
+China's surveyed urban unemployment rate stood at 5.1 percent in August, unchanged from July's three-month high.
+The jobless rate of the population aged 16-24 fell to 15.3 percent from 16.2 percent in July.
+Meantime, the surveyed unemployment rate in 31 large cities and towns edged up to 5.3 percent from 5.2 percent in the prior month.
+The average weekly working hours of employees in enterprises across the country was 47.5 hours, a decrease of 0.2 hours from July.
+In the first eight months of the year, 9.38 million new jobs were created in cities and towns across the country, completing 85.3 percent of the annual target.
 China has set a target of creating 11 million new urban jobs and a surveyed urban unemployment rate of 5.5 percent for this year. source: National Bureau of Statistics of China

 Unemployment Rate in China is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Rate in China to stand at 5.10 in 12 months time.
 In the long-term, the China Unemployment Rate is projected to trend around 5.20 percent in 2022, according to our econometric models.